yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 How did this happen?
 Grab a cup of your favorite beverage, as I try to explain.

 The good news is that it isn't as bad as it seems.
-The bad... well, it *is* a disaster.

 {:toc}
 * toc